Search for opportunities to participate in a clinical research study.

 The Transverse Myelitis Program at UT Southwestern, only the second dedicated program for TM in the world, is recognized as a leader in the research and treatment of TM.
-Our team has been focused on this condition since 2009, and we work in conjunction with the Transverse Myelitis Association to provide comprehensive care to patients with TM, serving patients from around the world.
+Our team has been focused on this condition since 2009, and we work in conjunction with the Siegel Rare Neuroimmune Association to provide comprehensive care to patients with TM, serving patients from around the world.

 Individualized Strategies for Improved Function and Control

 TM is a central nervous system disorder that affects adults and children.
 The true incidence is unknown, with one study estimating 1,400 cases per year.
 A variant of TM, acute flaccid myelitis (AFM), has been increasing in prevalence but primarily affects children.TM can be caused by autoimmune conditions such as multiple sclerosis or neuromyelitis optica spectrum disorder (NMOSD), or it can occur after an infection, in which case it’s referred to as idiopathic transverse myelitis.

 UT Southwestern’s Transverse Myelitis Program addresses the wide range of symptoms that can make TM difficult to treat.
 Patients have access to experts in virtually every discipline related to the diagnosis and treatment of the disease; these specialists craft individualized strategies to give patients improved function and greater control.